JSON-LD Schema

 - Click Test URL

-- Review the detected schema
+- Review the detected structured data for completeness and errors

-Using Schema.org Validator
+Schema.org Validator

 - Go to Schema.org Validator

-- Paste your URL or schema code
+- Enter your URL or paste the JSON-LD code

-- Review for errors and warnings
+- Review any warnings or errors